BackyardBrains/pxt-spikerbit/README.md

 * click on **Extensions** under the gearwheel menu
 * search for **https://github.com/BackyardBrains/pxt-spikerbit** and import

+## ~ hint

+Note for micro:bit V1 users:
+On micro:bit V1 boards, you may notice a slight glow on some LEDs.
+This is due to shared use of certain pins (e.g., pin P9) between the LED matrix and the Spiker:Bit.
+This visual effect is harmless and does not affect the functionality of the Spiker:Bit or the micro:bit.

+## ~

 ## Edit this project

 To edit this repository in MakeCode.